francovenica/AutomGnosisSafe/README.md

 #### To Run:
 Note: This was done in Windows, but I think nothing is exclusive to Windows so it should work in Linux and iOS just fine.
 Let me know!

-Write in the command prompt:

-`yarn test`

-to run every {FILE_NAME}.test.js in the /src folder
+Write in the command prompt  `yarn test`  to run every {FILE_NAME}.test.js in the /src folder

-`yarn test file_name`

-it will look for the {file_name}.test.js in the /src folder and only run that test.
+Write  `yarn test file_name`  it will look for the {file_name}.test.js in the /src folder and only run that test.

 #### More Notes: